 Baton Rouge, Louisiana, may not have the romanticism or pizazz of New Orleans, but the state capital is still rich in history with plenty of ways to enjoy your time here.
 From museums and mansions to the arts and even a casino, there is much to see and do.
 Read on for Culture Trip’s top tips.

-The USS Kidd & Veterans Museum
+USS Kidd Veterans Museum

-Located on the east bank of the Mississippi River in Downtown Baton Rouge, is the iconic USS Kidd and Veterans Museum.
-First, walk through the passages of the gallery, and discover the names and events that transformed the world over the course of two eras of war.
-Then, stroll down the long brow leading to the deck of the ship, aptly nicknamed “Pirate of the Pacific.”
-Stand on the bow, look out over the water, and transcend your cognizance to a time when this relic road the waves of the ocean, fighting for the greater good of our world.
+Located on the east bank of the Mississippi River in downtown Baton Rouge is the famous USS Kidd Veterans Museum.
+Stroll through the passages and discover the names and events that transformed the world during two world wars.
+Then, walk down the long brow to the deck of the ship, nicknamed the Pirate of the Pacific.
+Stand on the bow, look out over the water and remember how the last people here were fighting for the greater good of the world.